chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ## Joining Forces with NPCs

 If your story leads you to cooperating with helper NPCs to overcome challenges, you need to consider how they impact the fiction and your moves.
-NPCs—unless they are a companion asset—won’t give you mechanical bonuses on your moves.
+NPCs — unless they are a companion asset — won’t give you mechanical bonuses on your moves.
 They also won’t make moves of their own.
 They are simply a part of your story, perhaps impacting the moves you make, the results of those moves, and the rank of your challenges.
 Gaining the aid of an important NPC might also allow you to *Reach a Milestone*.

 For example: